 Prophet Muhammad (570–632) Founder of Islam.
-Whilst in seclusion in a mountain cave, Muhammad reported receiving a series of revelations from God; these revelations form the verses of the Quran, regarded by Muslims as the “Word of God” and around which the Islamic religion is based.
+Whilst in seclusion in a mountain cave, Muhammad reported receiving a series of revelations from God; these revelations form the verses of the Qu’ran, regarded by Muslims as the “Word of God” and around which the Islamic religion is based.
 Muhammad was a significant religious, political and military leader who helped to unite Arabia under the new religion of Islam.

 Muhammad was born in 570 CE in the Arabian city of Mecca.
 Orphaned from an early age, he was brought up by his uncle Abu Talib.
-In his early life, he worked as a merchant and shepherd and did not receive any formal education.
+He worked as a merchant and shepherd and did not receive any formal education.
 Muhammad had spiritual inclinations and would spend time going to caves around Mount Hira to spend time in silence, prayer and retreat.
 He was also known for his generosity, devoutness and skill in arbitrating disputes.

-From the first experiences in the cave, Muhammad reported receiving messages from God throughout his life.
-These messages form the Qu’ran – which to Muslims is the word of God.
+From his first experiences in the cave, Muhammad reported receiving messages from God throughout his life.
+These messages form The Qu’ran – which to Muslims is the word of God.
 Muslims believe Muhammad to be the final prophet in a tradition stretching back to Moses, Abraham and Jesus.

 As well as the Qu’ran, Muslims study the Sira (Muhammad’s life) and traditions of the time (Sharia law).